PNNL-Comp-Mass-Spec/PNNL-PreProcessor/docs/index.md

 ### Acknowledgment

 All publications that utilize this software should provide appropriate acknowledgement to PNNL and the PNNL-Preprocessor publication.

-However, if the software is extended or modified, then any subsequent publications should include a more extensive statement, as shown in the Readme file for the given application or on the website that more fully describes the application.
+For questions about the possibility of extending or modifying the software please contact aivett.bilbao@pnnl.gov.

+### License addendum

+This software binary is provided free of charge (closed-source code due to restrictions from the instrument vendor on their proprietary formats).

+However, the software binary depends on other software libraries which place further restrictions on its use and redistribution.
+By using PNNL-PreProcessor, you agree to comply with the restrictions imposed on you by the license agreements of the software libraries on which it depends: Agilent Technologies Mass Hunter Data Access Component Library (www.agilent.com).

 ### Disclaimer